Aki78/AirportHeistGroup3MetropoliaProject/README.md

 ("Fetching airport information from the database must take a maximum of two seconds.") or usability requirements ("The user must get instant feedback from all actions they perform").

+All functions created were ran through pytest to ensure proper working order.
+We also created a new database from the existing one.
+This removed a lot of unnecessary information and made calling upon the database faster.

 ### Core Functions
     -Print main menu